Philippe Lhuillier: Education

 Philippe graduated with a bachelor of science degree in management from De La Salle University, Manila and received a diploma in gemology from the International Gemological Institute of Antwerp in 1970 and the Gemological Institute of America in 1971.

 Career

-Before being assigned to Portugal, Lhuillier was the Philippine ambassador to Italy in 1999, Albania in 2000, and San Marino in 2003 where he was the first Philippine ambassador to that country.
-His terms of office in these countries ended in January 2010.
+Before being assigned to Spain in 2017, Philippe Lhuillier was the Philippine ambassador to Italy in 1999, Albania in 2000, San Marino in 2003 (where he was the first Philippine ambassador to that country), and to Portugal from 2012 to 2016.